Bhaskar-JR/Bhaskar-JR.github.io/Pages/Python & R/Beautiful Plots/beautiful plot.md

 ## Introduction

 Matplotlib can be used to create plots ranging from basic to aesthetically pleasing.
-There is flexibiility to customise the plots in any manner of choosing.
-In this post, we will exploring one such usecase.
+There is flexibility to customise the plots in any manner of choosing.
+In this post, we will be exploring one such usecase.

 ## Visualization